mnemnion/orb/doc/md/util/gitinfo.md

 # gitInfo

-A function which gets info from the local git repository
+  A function which gets info from the local git repository\.

+Unfortunately, git writes to stderr when there isn't a git remote and you call `git remote` on it, and lash won't intercept that\.
+I'm not sure how to fix that, but would like to\.

 ```lua
 local sh = require "lash:lash"